lordasd/Native-Weather/README.md

    ```bash
    npm install  # or yarn install
    ```

-Below is an updated version of your README section with clearer instructions and consistency between the setup and the code that loads the environment variable.

----

 ### 4. Set Up Your API Base URL

 To allow your app to communicate with the backend server, follow these steps to configure the API Base URL: